Kevinouio/MSU-AI-Building-Classification/README.md

 ## Introduction

+This project develops an image classification model using a modified ResNet50 architecture, aiming to classify the below buildings into different categories.
+The model utilizes transfer learning, leveraging pre-trained ResNet50 weights on ImageNet and fine-tuning them on a our personal dataset.
+The training process incorporates data augmentation techniques like shearing, zooming, rotation, and flipping to enhance model robustness.
+Custom callbacks are implemented to save the best model weights at different intervals, reset the validation data periodically, visualize the confusion matrix after each epoch, and dynamically adjust the learning rate based on validation loss.
+The model is evaluated on a held-out test set, and its performance is visualized using a confusion matrix, providing insights into the classification accuracy for each building category.

 The model identifies the following buildings on the Mississippi State University Starkville Campus:
 - Butler Hall
 - McCool Hall